 - Car rental, personal car mileage

 A proposal is a well-articulated description of the project, from beginning to end.
 It includes your project's purpose, goals, methodology, timeline and bibliography.

-Approved projects are eligible to receive up to $2,000 for project expenses: supplies, fees, travel, etc.
+Approved projects are eligible to receive up to $2,000 for project expenses, such as supplies, fees, travel, etc.

 Engaged Learning grant dispersal: